Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Soft white cheese - Fromage blanc.

-Cottage cheese – Cottage cheese is a relatively recent arrival, and Danone is, I believe, the leader.
+Cottage cheese – Cottage cheese.
+Danone is, I believe, the leader.
 In supermarkets, cottage cheese is sold alongside the yogurts, not the cheeses.

 N.B.
-Most prepared cheese plates offer three, sometimes four cheeses.
+Most prepared cheese plates offer three, sometimes four small portions of cheese.

 Croissants et pâtisseries.

 Croissants will be on café and hotel breakfast menus every day.
-On your walks around town tens, if not hundreds, of different croissants will be available.
-Despite that, at breakfast time, outside of hotels and cafés that make their own croissants, you will usually just see the traditional, and most popular, croissant au beurre, the plain butter croissant, and the croissant aux chocolat, the chocolate croissant.
+On your walks around town, tens, if not hundreds, of different croissants will be available.
+Despite that, at breakfast time, outside of hotels and cafés that make their own croissants, you will usually just see the three traditional, and most popular croissants: croissant au beurre, the plain butter croissant, the pain aux chocolat, the chocolate croissant, and the croissant aux amandes, the almond croissant.
 Later in the day, the choice will be much larger.

 Viennoiseries

-Viennoiseries look somewhat similar to small American Danishes though they are made with a pastry similar to that used for croissants.
-Two hundred years ago the French had recognized Viennese pastry chefs as the best in the world.
-Still today these small pastries carry the name of Vienna.
-Many patisseries, cake shops, and boulangeries, bakeries, still make these popular pastries and a few have the word Viennoiserie on the shop’s sign.
+Viennoiseries look somewhat similar to small American Danishes, though they are made with a pastry similar to that used for croissants.
+Two hundred years ago, the French had recognized Viennese pastry chefs as the best in the world, and so these small pastries still carry the name of Vienna.
+Many patisseries, cake shops, and boulangeries, bakeries, still make these popular pastries, and a few have the word Viennoiserie on the shop’s sign.

 Ordering eggs for breakfast in France

-Eggs are – Œuf or Œufs, pronounced eouf or eoufs
+Eggs are – Œuf or Œufs (pronounced eef or erfs).

 Egg white - Blanc d'oeuf.